Tahaabdul/alx-low_level_programming/0x02-functions_nested_loops/README.md

 #A repo for all 0x02.
-C - Functions, nested loops task
+C - Functions, nested loops project tasks.